 I asked how about this VPM’s lead commit.
-His opportunity commit.
-What his KPIs were.
+Their opportunity commit.
+What their core KPIs were.

 No lead commit, or revenue commit.
 OK.
-No quant goals yet.
+No real quant goals at all.
 Well.
 You know where this is going on SaaStr.

 OK my next question, OK this VPM must be new.
 How long have they been there?